tprrt/blog/content/2020-09-08_busybox-chrt-dissection.rst

 The implementation of the *chrt* applet is in the file `util-linux/chrt.c`_ that containing several functions which are called in the main function of this applet.

-The main function of this applet is divised in three main parts:
+The main function of this applet is divided into three main parts:
 - the first parses the command options
 - the second prints the scheduler's information
 - the last one, to apply scheduler changes in case of a set